Do you have a dream of making it as a keynote speaker? What would that dream feel like for you?

 That's a lot of money.
 And that's with only four lectures a month.
 Of course, that's not the end of the line.
 Keynote speakers who are considered a top brand in their field even demand fees of €50,000 upwards.
 But it takes time and a good reputation to get there.

-After all, many top speakers like Barack Obama, Les Brown, and Tony Robbins built their reputations over several years and decades before they could charge such high fees.
+Lots of top speakers like Barack Obama, Les Brown or Tony Robbins eventually built their reputation over several years and decades before they could charge such high fees.

 To cut to the chase: There's a good living to be made as a keynote speaker.
 Even as a beginner.
 All you need is a suitable niche, a unique selling point, a solid appearance, good marketing and, of course, a lot of practice.